 Read More

-This is the third in a short series of posts dealing with the proper interpretation of Old Testament Kingdom Prophecy (OTKP).
+This is the sixth in a short series of posts dealing with the proper interpretation of Old Testament Kingdom Prophecy (OTKP).
 If you’re new to this subject (or to my blog), you will want to read the essay with which I introduced the series (just click here).

 My goal in this eschatological adventure is two-fold.